learn-co-curriculum/dsc-matrix-factorization-als/README.md

 ## Summary

-In this lesson, we looked at another matrixd factorization technique, called alternating least squares and learned how we can train such a model to minimize a loss function, based on least squares.
+In this lesson, we looked at another matrix factorization technique, called alternating least squares and learned how we can train such a model to minimize a loss function, based on least squares.
 Let's try what we have seen so far in the spark environment in the last lab for this section.